rust-lang/book/src/ch19-06-macros.md

 }
 ```

-<span class="caption">Listing 19-29: An example of using a procedural
+<span class="caption">Listing 19-29: An example of defining a procedural
 macro</span>

 The function that defines a procedural macro takes a `TokenStream` as an input